 Communication, leadership, teamwork: the top skills retail recruiters want from graduates

 Retail recruiters have lists of skills and attributes they look for when assessing applicants during the application process for graduate schemes – whether you are interested in a buying, store management, finance or e-commerce role.
-Here, recruiters from Waitrose, Arcadia (Topshop etc), Argos and more give you their tips on how to convince them that you have what they need.
+Here, recruiters from John Lewis Partnership, Arcadia (Topshop etc), Argos and more give you their tips on how to convince them that you have what they need.

-Show that you can contribute to a retailer’s commercial success, says Waitrose
+Show that you can contribute to a retailer’s commercial success, says John Lewis Partnership

 To get a graduate job in retail, you need to show that you are commercially aware.
-Retailers want graduates ‘who can really contribute to commercial success,’ says Becky Wareham, recruitment manager with responsibility for graduate and industrial placements at Waitrose Ltd ‘This is all about implementing or influencing something – big or small – which really makes a difference to the overall profit, success and/or reputation of the business.’
+Retailers want graduates ‘who can really contribute to commercial success,’ says Becky Wareham, resourcing strategy manager at John Lewis Partnership.
+‘This is all about implementing or influencing something – big or small – which really makes a difference to the overall profit, success and/or reputation of the business.’

 How do you show you can do this?
 ‘You need to understand the climate the business is operating in, the challenges it faces, who the competitors are and what they are doing,’ says Becky.
 ‘You also need to consider why different retailers are successful and know what’s going on in the wider economy.
 Read company websites, news websites and journals such as the Financial Times and follow organisations via social media channels.’